 Do Your Research

-When it comes to deciding on a destination, you cannot merely pick one out of a hat; you'll need to perform the necessary research since some cities come with a much higher cost of living than others.
-There are also other cities that provide greater opportunity to score a cheap hotel that is not flea-ridden.
+When it comes to deciding on a destination, you cannot merely pick one out of a hat; you’ll need to perform the necessary research since some cities come with a much higher cost of living than others.
+Other cities provide greater opportunity to score a cheap hotel that is not flea-ridden.

-On a family vacation, you'll want to choose a destination that checks all of the appropriate boxes.
-Be sure to select a city that doesn't break the bank, has plenty of fun things to see and do, great places to eat and a variety of attractions that appeal to both the parents and the children.
+On a family vacation, you’ll want to choose a destination that checks all of the appropriate boxes.
+Be sure to select a city that doesn’t break the bank, has plenty of fun things to see and do, great places to eat, and various attractions that appeal to both the parents and the children.

 Buying plane tickets at the last minute is typically a recipe for financial sadness, so take the time to book your trip several months in advance.
 The same will go for your hotel accommodations, so be sure to book those early as well.